A Truck Accident Attorney in Stroudsburg Will Fight For You

 - Overloaded Trailers – Large trucks already weigh a massive amount, and overloading them or incorrectly loading truck cargo can cause a very dangerous situation.
 Overloading and other unsafe loading practices can make it very difficult for a trucker to correctly maneuver a truck, cause cargo shifts, cause a rollover, or greatly impact stop times, resulting in a collision.

 - Underride accidents – When a car rear-ends a truck (or gets pushed forward into the truck when rear-ended by another vehicle), the car can slide under the truck on impact, shearing off the top of the car and killing vehicle occupants.
-If you’ve been injured or a loved one killed in a truck crash, call a Munley Law Stroudsburg truck accident attorney today.
+If you’ve been injured or a loved one killed in a truck crash, call Munley Law today.

-Frequently Asked Questions About Truck Accidents in Stroudsburg
+Frequently Asked Questions About Truck Accidents in Monroe County

-Q: What are the Most Common Types of Injuries Caused by Stroudsburg Truck Accidents?
+Q: What are the Most Common Types of Injuries?

 - Disc injuries